Dave Righetti: Oakland Athletics (1994)

+Toronto Blue Jays (1994)

-Released by the Giants after the 1993 season, he crossed the Bay to sign as a free agent with the Oakland Athletics.
-After beginning 1994 with the Athletics, he was released, and signed as a free agent with the Toronto Blue Jays in May 1994, playing for the Jays wearing number 24.
+Righetti signed as a free agent with the Toronto Blue Jays in May 1994.
 Righetti had a 0–1 win–loss record and 6.75 ERA for the Blue Jays.

+After that season, Righetti was released by the Blue Jays.

+Chicago White Sox (1995)

-After that season he was released by the Blue Jays, and in spring 1995 he signed as a free agent with the Chicago White Sox, wearing number 45 with the team.
-On November 9, 1995, he was again granted free agency; but no team signed him, and Righetti retired to end his 16-year career, finishing with 252 saves, a 3.46 ERA, and a record of 82–79 in 718 games.
+In 1995, Righetti signed as a free agent with the Chicago White Sox.
+On November 9, 1995, he was again granted free agency; but no team signed him.
+Righetti retired to end his 16-year career, finishing with 252 saves, a 3.46 ERA, and a record of 82–79 in 718 games.

 Coaching career

+San Francisco Giants (2000–2017)

 In 2000, Righetti became the pitching coach for the Giants.
 Righetti's pitchers helped the Giants win the 2002 National League pennant, although the Giants would lose the World Series in seven games to the Anaheim Angels.

 Despite uncertainty if he would return to the Giants for the 2007 season due to a managerial change, Righetti announced in early November 2007 that he would remain with the Giants in his present role.
 He was the pitching coach for the pitching staff that included Matt Cain, Madison Bumgarner, Tim Lincecum, Jonathan Sánchez, and Brian Wilson that won the 2010, 2012, and 2014 World Series.
 An analysis by Fangraphs showed that Righetti has an uncanny knack for teaching pitchers to avoid giving up home runs.

-After 18 seasons of working under managers Dusty Baker, Felipe Alou, and Bruce Bochy, Righetti was removed from his role as pitching coach on October 21, 2017 and moved into a front-office role with the Giants.
+After the 2017 team tied for a Major League-worst 64–98 win–loss record, Righetti was removed from his role as pitching coach on October 21, 2017, and moved into a front-office role with the Giants.
+Righetti spent his entire 18 season coaching career as pitching coach of the San Francisco Giants, working under managers Dusty Baker, Felipe Alou, and Bruce Bochy.
 He served as the bullpen coach for the United States national baseball team in the 2023 World Baseball Classic.

 Personal life

-He and his wife had triplets (two daughters and one son), who were born in 1991; Righetti's sister-in-law served as a surrogate mother.
+Righetti and his wife had triplets (two daughters and one son), who were born in 1991; Righetti's sister-in-law served as a surrogate mother.